PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

     in `Python's documentation`_ or the spelling that is used most commonly.

-  * Represent names and acronyms for a software package as they are represented in the documentation for that package.
+  * Represent names and acronyms for a software package or language as they are represented in the documentation for each project.
+Common examples include "Python", "Astropy", "NumPy", and "reST".

 * When referencing PlasmaPy functionality, write the full namespace path to where the functionality is defined, not where it's conveniently